telerik/teststudio-docs/docs-teststudiodev/features/project-settings/element-images.md

 ---
 # Element Images

-Apply specific <a href="https://docs.telerik.com/teststudio/features/elements-explorer/elements-find-expression#elements-image" target="_blank">elements' image</a> settings related to locating elements on page on project level.
-The image recording is enabled by default, but you can choose whether to use these images during execution.
-To edit the images recorded for elements, you need to open the project in the <a href="https://www.telerik.com/teststudio" target="_blank">Standalone Test Studio product</a>.
+Apply specific settings for <a href="https://docs.telerik.com/teststudio/features/elements-explorer/elements-find-expression#elements-image" target="_blank">elements' images</a> used for locating elements.

 ![Element Images][1]

 ## Recording

-Image recording for elements is enabled by default and the default threshold value set, to match the images, is 90.
-The usage of the desktop screenshot cache is also enabled by default.
+Image recording for elements in Test Studio Dev is enabled by default.
+The default image match threshold is 90 percent.
+Using the desktop screenshot cache is enabled by default.

+> __Note__
+> <br>
+> <br>
+> Changing the image recording settings and <a href="https://docs.telerik.com/teststudio/automated-tests/elements/find-element-by-image" target="_blank">editing the images</a> is only supported in Test Studio Standalone version.

 ## Execution